Comparisons

 How much does Stash cost per month?

 Stash charges a monthly subscription that varies by tier.
 The current figure is on the Stash pricing page.
 We don't reprint it here because pricing changes and we don't want a stale number floating in this article.
-For context: Slyce's equivalent answer is $0 per month; we earn on payment-network rebates instead of a user-facing subscription.
+For context: Slyce is a flat $9.99/month — no per-trade commission, no percentage of assets, no minimum.
+Depending on tier, Stash's entry price may be lower than Slyce's, so compare the live numbers.

 Can I use the Stash debit card and Slyce at the same time?